 You may not need to go to court as most parties encourage mediation to avoid unnecessary legal costs or any lengthy delays.

-If you are concerned, please be sure to contact us as soon as possible or you may be prevented from making a claim.
-It is usually a good idea to try and get a copy of the last Will of the deceased so that you can discuss the details with us more accurately.
+If you’re concerned, be sure to contact us as soon as possible or you may be prevented from making a claim.
+It’s usually a good idea to try and get a copy of the last Will of the deceased so that you can discuss the details with us more accurately.